Mongolia: Transportation

 The Trans-Mongolian Railway is the main rail link between Mongolia and its neighbors.
-It begins at the Trans-Siberian Railway in Russia at the town of Ulan-Ude, crosses into Mongolia, runs through Ulaanbaatar, then passes into China at Erenhot where it joins the Chinese railway system.
-A separate railroad link connects the eastern city of Choibalsan with the Trans-Siberian Railway.
-However, that link is closed to passengers after the Mongolian town of Chuluunkhoroot.
+It begins at the Trans-Siberian Railway in Russia at Ulan-Ude, crosses into Mongolia, runs through Ulaanbaatar, then passes into China at Erenhot where it joins the Chinese railway system.
+A separate railroad link connects Choibalsan with the Trans-Siberian Railway.
+However, that link is closed to passengers after Chuluunkhoroot.
 Mongolia also has a 233 km-long cargo rail link from the Tavan Tolgoi coal mine to Chinese border.

-Mongolia has a number of domestic airports, with some of them having international status.
-However, the main international airport is Chinggis Khaan International Airport, located approximately 52 km south of the capital Ulaanbaatar.
-Direct flight connections exist between Mongolia and South Korea, mainland China, Hong Kong, Thailand, Japan, Russia, Germany, and Turkey.
-MIAT Mongolian Airlines is Mongolia's national air carrier, operating international flights, while air carriers such as Aero Mongolia and Hunnu Airlines serve domestic and short international routes.
+The main international airport is Chinggis Khaan International Airport, located approximately 52 km south of Ulaanbaatar.
+Direct flights exist to South Korea, mainland China, Hong Kong, Thailand, Japan, Russia, Germany, and Turkey.
+MIAT Mongolian Airlines is the national air carrier, operating international flights, while air carriers such as Aero Mongolia and Hunnu Airlines serve domestic and short international routes.

-Many overland roads in Mongolia are only gravel roads or simple cross-country tracks.
+Many overland roads are unimproved.
 There are paved roads from Ulaanbaatar to the Russian and Chinese borders, from Ulaanbaatar east- and westward (the so-called Millennium Road), and from Darkhan to Bulgan.
-A number of road construction projects are currently underway.
 Mongolia has 4800 km of paved roads, with 1800 km of that total completed in 2013 alone.

+Demographics

+Ulaanbaatar is the capital and largest city of Mongolia.

+In 2024 the population was 3,544,835, per the National Statistics Office of Mongolia.
+This figure includes the total number of citizens who usually reside in Mongolia (for more than 183 days or six months), as well as citizens living abroad.
+51% of the population was female and 49% male, with 71.2% residing in urban areas, compared to 21.8% in rural areas.
+The population growth rate was estimated at 1.2% in 2007.

+The first census in the 20th century was carried out in 1918 and recorded a population of 647,500.
+Since the end of socialism, Mongolia has experienced a decline of total fertility rate (children per woman) that is steeper than in any other country in the world, according to recent UN estimations: in 1970–1975, fertility was estimated to be 7.33 children per woman, dropping to about 2.1 in 2000–2005.
+The decline ended and in 2005–2010, the fertility value increased to 2.8 in 2013 and stabilized afterwards at a rate of about 2.5-2.6 children per woman around 2020.

+The Mongolians are moderately homogeneous; ethnic Mongols account for about 95% of the population and consist of Khalkha and other groups, all distinguished primarily by dialects of the Mongol language.
+The Khalkha make up 86% of the ethnic Mongol population.
+The remaining 14% include Oirats, Buryats and others.
+Turkic peoples (Kazakhs and Tuvans) constitute 4.5% of Mongolia's population, and the rest are Russian, Chinese, Korean and American nationalities.

+Major cities

+As of 2020, 47.6% of the population lives in Ulaanbaatar, further 21.4% lived in Darkhan, Erdenet, the aimag centers and sum centers, and other permanent settlements, and 31.0% in rural areas.